Hindenburg disaster in popular culture: Music

 Blues musician Lead Belly wrote a song titled, "The Hindenburg Disaster" (1937).
 This song can be heard on the record Leadbelly: The Library of Congress Recordings, recorded by John A. Lomax and Alan Lomax for Folkways Music Publishers.

 The cover of Led Zeppelin's self-titled debut album shows a stylized photo of the Hindenburg disaster with the band's name in the upper left corner.
-The band's name is a reference to a popular catchphrase that refers to something, such as a joke, that falls flat; "That went over like a lead zeppelin."
+The band's name is a reference to a popular catchphrase that refers to something, such as a joke, that falls flat; "That went down like a lead balloon."
 The band changed the spelling of "lead" to "led" so that it wouldn't be confused with "lead" as in a "lead singer" or "lead guitar".

 The song "The Blimp" by Captain Beefheart and the Magic Band as issued on their 1969 Straight Records album Trout Mask Replica is a parody of Morrison's live description of the disaster as aired on radio the following day.

 The satirical song "Smash Flop Hits" by Phil Ochs includes a verse about the Hindenburg disaster.

 The song, "From The Sky", by Protest The Hero (Palimpsest, 2020) uses the disaster as an allegory for the glorification of historical events despite society's selective memory of details that do not fit the desired narrative.